cyhyraethz/d2-sp-mods/README.md

 ### Notes

-Diablo Clone can be spawned by selling Stamina Potion to vendor in Hell Difficulty
+Diablo Clone can be spawned by selling a Stamina Potion in Hell Difficulty

+Drop rates are unaltered and maphack is disable in the config files by default

+If you would prefer to play with improved drop rates you can:

+- Enable Linear MF in BaseMod.ini to remove diminishing returns on Magic Find

+- Enable Perfect Drop in BaseMod.ini to force all items to drop perfect and repaired

+If you would prefer to play using maphack you can enable these features:

+- Reveal Map, Show Monsters, Show Missiles, Show Chests, Force Light Radius

+- Remove Weather, Infravision, Display Level Names, Draw Path, Draw Destination

+Maphack features can be enabled and disable by ctrl clicking on Settings in-game

 ### Warning